-Scalable: The system's lightweight installation process requires only overhead cameras and no sensors
+The store system's lightweight installation process requires no sensors, only overhead cameras

 Located at 1071 Market Street, the store will be a testing ground for its system's scale and new features.
 Store hours, product selection and the total number of shoppers that the store can accommodate will expand quickly over the coming weeks.